rtfenter/Ownership-Boundary-Validator/README.md

 ## Status

 MVP is implemented and active.
-The prototype will focus on **zone visualization, contract notes, and violation detection**, not a full lineage or catalog system.
+This prototype will focus on **zone visualization, contract notes, and violation detection**, not a full lineage or catalog system.

 ---

 ## Local Use

-Everything will run client-side.
+Everything runs client-side.

 To run locally (once the prototype is implemented):